 Here are some FAQs that clients have sometimes wondered about massage therapy.
-Please feel free to ask questions before, during, and after your appointment to gain the most benefits from your treatment time.
+Please feel free to ask questions before, during, & after your appointment to gain the most benefits from your treatment time.

 Who should get a massage?